 I am talking, of course, about YRFI bets and NRFI bets.

-If you’re into MLB odds, this may be a prop market you’ve seen before – just never abbreviated like this or talked about on social media so frequently.
+If you like MLB odds, this may be a prop market you’ve seen before – just never abbreviated like this or talked about on social media so frequently.
 The market isn’t new, but the monstrous appetite for such bets is definitely a recent phenomenon.

 YRFI/NRFI bets are attractive for several reasons, some of which are actively gambler-friendly.
 For one thing, baseball games are long.
 Some bettors might not want to bet on a 1:05 p.m. baseball game that doesn’t wrap up until dinner time.
 YRFI bets offer a much faster resolution.
 (The aforementioned F5 bets are another.)